 Reliability & safety

-BMW reliability scored poorly in our 2019 Driver Power survey finishing 27th out of 30 manufacturers overall, so the fact the BMW X5 xDrive45e is so complex could be a worry.
+BMW reliability scored poorly in our 2020 Driver Power survey finishing 27th out of 30 manufacturers overall, so the fact the BMW X5 xDrive45e is so complex could be a worry.
 A glass-half-full way of looking at the electric battery and motor, however, is that they should take some strain off the combustion engine and brakes under acceleration and deceleration, improving the life of quite a few components in the process.
 BMW's Driver Power performance is also up six places on 2020, although the X5 finished in a less-than-satisfactory 70th place in our list of the top 75 cars on sale - but none of its rivals made the top 75.

 Euro NCAP awarded the BMW X5 a top five-star score following extensive crash-testing.
-Just about every modern active and passive safety system is on board, from autonomous emergency braking to an evasion aid that can help you steer to try and avoid a collision.
+Just about every modern active and passive safety system is on board, from autonomous emergency braking, lane keeping assist, parking assistance, and evasion aid that can help you steer to try and avoid a collision.